Guille-ux/Munix/README.md

 - add a filesystem
 - add internet
+- add GUI

+# Things Finished (from the to do list)

 - add protected blocks to avoid memory overwritting
+- add timers
+- add a shell